- Course type:

 We have a variety of options to suit different tastes and budgets.
 Whether you choose to live on or off campus you’ll get the same high standards of facilities and support.
 You can check out your options by clicking below.Find out more

-However, at Hartpury University Centre we are only make unconditional offers to applicants who have already met our entry requirements due to the strength of the applications we receive.
-We believe strongly that a student should be enrolled on the right course for them, and meeting the entry criteria is a key point in ensuring you have the right knowledge and skills on which to build your academic studies.
+At University Centre Hartpury we consider all qualities that an applicant possesses, not just their academic qualifications.
+We believe strongly that a student should be enrolled on the right course for them, and considering students as individuals in relation to meeting the entry criteria is a key point in ensuring you have the right knowledge and skills on which to build your academic studies.

-Universities and higher education institutions typically indicate that they are making an unconditional offers because they have been impressed with the candidate’s application and that the unconditional offer is a result of their belief in the applicant’s potential for future success.
+We typically indicate that they are making an unconditional offer because they have been impressed with the candidate’s application and that the unconditional offer is a result of their belief in the applicant’s potential for future success.

-Here at Hartpury, we only make offers to applicants where we feel their application demonstrates that they are capable of meeting our entry requirements and succeeding on their chosen course.
+Here at Hartpury, we only make offers to applicants when we feel their application demonstrates that they are capable of meeting our entry requirements and succeeding on their chosen course.

-If you were to choose Hartpury as your firm choice but narrowly miss the conditions of your offer, we may be able to consider whether we could still admit you during the Confirmation and Clearing period in August.
+If you were to choose Hartpury as your firm choice but narrowly miss the conditions of your offer, we may be able to consider whether we could still admit you during the Confirmation, Clearing and Adjustment period in August.
 This would be dependent on the number of spaces available once all offer holders who had met their offer conditions had been admitted, and as such there is no guarantee that spaces would be available.

 If you want to study for a degree but you don't have the qualifications you need, or perhaps you have been out of education for a while, our Access to Higher Education Diplomas could set you on the perfect path to your dream degree.Search for an Access to HE Diploma here